myweiii/BMI500_SIR-SEIR/README.md

 # BMI500_SIR-SEIR
 ## BMI500 Homework Week 11 Report
 ### Selected Topic: HW1 - SIR and SEIR Model Implementation for Pandemic Spread
+### Disclaimer
-Disclaimer: No generative AI (in any form) has been used to complete this homework.
+No generative AI (in any form) has been used to complete this homework.

 ## Name and Contact
 **Name:** Mingyang Wei <br>